How European Countries Are Looking to Grow After the “Lost Decade”Economics / Europe / Financial Planning

 What Is the Lost Decade?

-Called such because of the overall loss of business success and innovation, R. Sean Randolph at The Wilson Quarterly explains the Lost Decade: “Since the 2008-9 recession, Eurozone countries have been treading water, bobbing up and down in the wake of the economic storm: falling into recession in spring 2008, rising out in spring 2009; falling again in late 2011, rising again to growth of 1 to 1.5 percent in 2014 and 2015.
+Called such because of the overall loss of business success and innovation, R. Sean Randolph at The Wilson Quarterly explains the Lost Decade: “Since the 2008-9 recession, Eurozone countries have been treading water, bobbing up and down in the wake of the economic storm: falling into recession in spring 2008, rising out in spring 2009; falling again in late 2011, rising again to grow by 1 to 1.5 percent in 2014 and 2015.
 Across the Eurozone, success is piecemeal and has varied by region and country.”

 Indeed, Randolph mentions how some countries, such as Poland, have completely dodged the effects of this Lost Decade.
 Others, like Italy, have been slammed hard.
 Germany has only recently figured out a way to restabilise, with an increase in its gross domestic product reported for 2015.